PyBioProx/PyBioProx/Troubleshooting/GUI Issues.md

 Finally, the 'total number of bacterial perimeter pixels' measurement should be renamed to 'Number of Perimeter Pixels in Object' to make it more widely applicable to all users.

+**6. Set min and max size for connected pixels**

+I would like the user to have the capacity to remove objects which have a number of connected pixels above or below a particular number.
+I removed small objects in my analyses using the morphology.remove_small_objects() function.

+**7. Too many objects error**
+When I first started using this approach the main points at which this would break would be when object detection picked out too many objects E.g. if thresholding was working poorly, or if there isn't any 'real' signal in that image.
+Sometimes you would get tens of thousands of objects detected.
+This would cause the program to appear to have frozen.
+We should guard against this in the GUI by allowing the user to select the maximum number of objects expected.